jonhunter1977/node-site-scraper/readme.md

 ## Installation Instructions

 - Clone this repository
-- Navigate to the directory to where it is cloned
+- Navigate to the directory where it is cloned
 - Type `npm install`

 ## To Run the App